RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## 9.6.
 Summary: MLP Just Focuses On Rotational Component

 The TLDR from ["Section 9.5"](#95-discovering-the-relevance-of-fourth-pc) is that the MLP block magnifies and focuses on the 3rd and 4th PCs of each set of Fourier-Inferred 2D bases (1 set per k-Hz circle).
-These ('magnifies', 'focuses', 'PCs', 'Fourier-Inferred 2D bases') are all a chain of linear / affine operations, and the last animation of Section 9.5 pretty much shows the rotating ring that is fed into the final transformation matrixx: `W_U`, up to some minor translation and perturbations.
+These ('magnifies', 'focuses', 'PCs', 'Fourier-Inferred 2D bases') are all a chain of linear / affine operations, and the last animation of Section 9.5 pretty much shows the rotating ring that is fed into the final transformation matrix: `W_U`, up to some minor translation and perturbations.

 To be sure, let's look at the circles that `W_U` gets to see (i.e. the `MLP_output` vectors):